 After creating an order, you can add multiple line items within that order to target different audiences, platforms, etc. Let’s see how to create a line item.

-Step 1: First, open the order in which you want to create a line item and click on ‘create line item‘ option.
+Step 1: First, open the order in which you want to create a line item and click on the ‘create line item‘ option.

 Step 3: Next, you need to select the category for your product.
 You can choose from a wide range of options, including Automotive, Entertainment, Public Services, and more.